jrreap/kramdrquest/README.md

-=== Project KramdrQuest ===
+## Project KramdrQuest
 Developed by Jrreap Spring of 2019.

 Used and displayed during the Charter School of Wilmington's Mobile Application's class

 Built in React-Native and utilizing the expo framework.

-----Features----
+## Features
 - Card deck system
-- Quest system to unlock new cards
+- Research system to unlock new cards
 - Enemy and Warrior class system
 - Combat system
 - Special card buff system
 - Economy system, complete with 4 resources
-- "World" generation
+- Unique world generation
 - Kingdom progression (seal levels)
 - Defeat screen
 - Music!